ece396-source-separation/ece396-source-separation.github.io/index.md

 Artificial Neural Networks, or also referred to as neural networks, have proven to be very useful in a wide variety of tasks, including source separation.
 Neural networks, using large amounts of training data, can capture complex relationships that can be used for inference.
 In the case of source separation, a neural network can characterize how much of each audio slice belongs to each speaker.

-Neural networks are not limited in the same way that BSS methods like ICA are: so long as the training data are representative of the testing data, there are fewer limitations on the properties of the original sources or the mixture.
+Neural networks are not limited in the same way that BSS methods like ICA are: the main requirement is that the training data should be representative of the testing data; in other words, there are fewer limitations on the properties of the original sources or the mixture.

 >### _Aside: Spectrograms_
 ><img class="top-image" src="assets/images/spec.png">